 Mark Pucci Media

-Multiple Blues Music Award Nominee Anthony Geraci Explores His Daydreams In Blue on New CD, Coming April 24 on Shining Stone Records (Release Delayed to July 2020)
+Multiple Blues Music Award Nominee Anthony Geraci Explores His Daydreams In Blue on New CD, Coming on Shining Stone Records with New Release Date of July 10

 Album features singer Dennis Brennan and guitarists Walter Trout and Monster Mike Welch.

-BOSTON, MA – Boston-area-based pianist/songwriter Anthony Geraci follows up his multiple Blues Music Award- nominated recording, Why Did You Have To Go, with Daydreams In Blue, releasing April 24 on Shining Stone Records.
+BOSTON, MA – Boston-area-based pianist/songwriter Anthony Geraci follows up his multiple Blues Music Award- nominated recording, Why Did You Have To Go, with Daydreams In Blue, on Shining Stone Records.
+Originally scheduled for release in April, because of the coronavirus pandemic the album will now be released on July 10.
 Boston roots/blues music hero Dennis Brennan is the featured vocalist and adds harmonica on two tracks.
 Daydreams In Blue also features special guest appearances from guitarists Walter Trout and Monster Mike Welch.
 This 12-song CD has Anthony writing 10 new originals, one tune penned by Dennis Brennan, Peter Wolf (J. Geils Band) and Troy Gonyea; and a classic blues composition by Earl Hines and Billy Eckstine (“Jelly, Jelly”).
 Anthony’s scintillating piano is the binding factor here, embellished by the rhythm section of Jeff Armstrong and Michael Mudcat Ward, two of Boston’s finest.